coderitter/knight-form/README.md

 var nameField2 = form.findField('name')
 ```

 Note that fields are a special case here.
 To retreive a field you only need to consider all the parent fields but not any other parent element apart from fields.
-It is `qualifiedFieldName` that is used here.

 Also when the object is created it ignores every element apart from fields.